mariodpr/sshrc/README.md

     $ chmod +x sshrc
     $ sudo mv sshrc /usr/local/bin #or anywhere else on your PATH

+### Bash completion

+You can have the same nice Bash completion features as in ssh (host completion based on ssh's config, known hosts, etc.) with:

+    $ sudo cp bash_completion /etc/bash_completion.d/sshrc

 ### Advanced configuration

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
 Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
 You can find them at $SSHHOME/.sshrc.d